 The best-backlit keyboards will have lighting isolated under each key, illuminating each symbol on top of every key and not around the edges.

 But there’s always a point of backlit bleeding.
 The keys might not be placed properly, some could be too tall for the surface they’re on, etc. But there are a couple of laptops out there with almost no backlit bleeding (Lenovo ThinkPads and Macbooks).

 This is a private preference.
 It just about means how far the keys need to travel right down to register.
 Strictly speaking, as long as you’ve got an honest keyboard, it shouldn’t deter you from hitting your typing speeds.

 Gaming laptops or thicker laptops are usually thick enough to permit more vertical travel which is preferred by the bulk of typists.
 Ultrabooks on the other hand are too thin and need to accept shallow vertical travels.

 Despite the low vertical travel, a couple of ultrabooks have managed to style keyboards with great tactile feedback and quality as traditional keyboards.
 The MacBook Air and ASUS ZenBoook (2017) are a couple of good examples.
-Keyboards with low key travel tend to be less noise for the apparent.
+Keyboards with low-key travel tend to be less noisy for the apparent.
 (1.5 to 2mm is typical for mainstream laptops)